-While we support most of the short-term measures in the Cost of Living Act and believe it should be extended for a further six months, it should be noted that we continue to have concerns about some of the measures.
-In particular the rent arrears measure which allows social tenants to be evicted for rent arrears of over £2,250.
+While we support most of the short-term measures in the Cost of Living Act and believe it should be extended for a further six months (acknowledging the extension and changes to provisions announced last month), it should be noted that we continue to have significant concerns about some of the measures such as the exemption which allows social tenants to be evicted for rent arrears of over £2,250.
 We called for this amount to be increased as evidence from our Law Service showed that of the 84 social sector eviction cases which they have worked on from January to October 2022 (prior to the Cost of Living Bill being introduced), the average amount of rent arrears was £5,701.

-To provide effective, long-term solutions to Scotland's housing emergency, we are also calling on the Scottish Government to:
+While we recognise that short term interventions are required, we would strongly argue that we need the structural solutions to the housing emergency to be implemented urgently.
+The housing emergency has been with us long before covid and the cost of living crisis.
+To provide effective, long-term solutions to Scotland's housing emergency, we are calling on the Scottish Government to: